Skip to Main Content

 Counter dining in Japan places specific expectations on the person seated at it.
 Reservations typically require commitment in advance, often through a Japanese-language interface or via a ryokan concierge if the guest is staying locally.
 Cancellations are taken seriously; no-shows at small counters are a genuine economic problem, and the etiquette around this has hardened over the past decade, particularly at venues with limited covers.

 Timing is dictated by the kitchen.
-A typical Japanese counter meal at this level runs between two and three hours, with courses arriving on the kitchen's schedule rather than on request.
+A typical Japanese counter meal at this level runs around two hours, with courses arriving on the kitchen's schedule rather than on request.
 This is not a format suited to guests who need to leave by a fixed time unless that constraint is communicated clearly at booking.
 The pacing is part of the experience; rushing it would be a category error, like listening to a symphony at double speed.

 Dietary restrictions are handled differently in Japanese counter dining than in Western tasting menu formats.
 The kitchen builds its sequence in advance and adapting it mid-service is structurally difficult.
 The expectation, in most Japanese fine dining settings, is that restrictions are declared at the time of booking rather than at the table.
 Guests with significant dietary needs should confirm in writing before arrival and allow the kitchen time to adjust.